 Lose Yourself in the chaotic Bazaars of Chandni Chowk

 Now that you’ve worked up an appetite, hop onto a rickshaw and make your way through the chaotic Chandni Chowk street markets for a delicious adventure savouring Indian cuisine – nowhere in the world will you find the best Indian food than in the authentic bazaars of India!

 The sprawling bazaars of Old Delhi gives the perfect opportunity to get lost in authentic Indian culture for an afternoon well spent and an unforgettable experience.

-Authentic Indian food is one of the highlights of any day in India, particularly the street food.
+Eating authentic Indian street food is one of the best things to do in Delhi.
 I enjoyed some delicious chaat, and momos with spicy sauce is an absolute must.

-I washed that down with refreshing drinks including my favourite – Homemade Lime Soda with salt (not sugar – seriously – try it with salt, its REALLY refreshing!)
+I washed that down with refreshing drinks including my favourite – Homemade Lime Soda with salt (not sugar, seriously, try it with salt instead – it’s REALLY refreshing!)

 Don’t fancy exploring the markets on your own?
 Not a problem!
 You can book an Old Delhi Street Food Tasting tour with a guide here.

 Discover Delhi’s historic Qutab Minar, ancient Chattarpur temple complex, and the iconic Lotus Temple